Epistle of 2nd Peter

 5 Besides this, be diligent to add a high moral standard to your faith along with (Gods sort of) knowledge.

 6 To (Gods sort of) knowledge, add self-control.
 And to self-control, add patience.
 And to patience, add godliness.

 7 To godliness, add compassion for your brethren.
-And to compassion for your brethren, add love (and giving).
+And to compassion for your brethren, add a self-sacrificing sort of love.

 8 For if these traits abound in you, they will place you in position to never be barren and unfruitful in the knowledge of our Lord Jesus Christ.